You are viewing 2023's Hunting Laws & Regulations. Click to here to view information for 2022

 50 Yard Restriction from a Public Road

 You may not hunt or discharge a firearm within 50 yards of the right-of-way of any public road, highway, or railroad with a centerfire rifle, a shotgun using slugs or shot larger than number four (4) shot or a muzzle loading rifle .40 caliber or larger.
 This law significantly impacts deer hunters.
 It is illegal to take any action to harvest a deer within the 50 yard restricted area with a weapon or shot listed above.
-The law was passed by the State Legislature to address safety issues.

 Who Needs Hunter Education?

 All license buyers (16 or older) born after August 1, 1977 must successfully complete an approved hunter education course.
 Exceptions include: APOST certified law enforcement officers employed in the state, active duty U.S. Military personnel and Alabama residents who are active members of the AL National Guard.

 There are two ways to obtain your hunter education class: an in person class, or an all online option.
 Students taking hunter education must be ten years of age or older.

 For those born after August 1, 1977 and have yet to complete an approved hunter education course but would still like to hunt, there is the option of purchasing a “Supervision Required” hunting license.
 This license requires the hunter to be under the direct supervision of a properly licensed adult hunter while in the field.
 Hunters under supervision MUST be under normal voice control, not to exceed 30 feet away from a properly licensed hunter 21 years of age or older.
 Under no circumstance shall the supervising person be the holder of a “Supervision Required” license

 A list of classes along with more information about hunter education can be found on our website www.outdooralabama.com/hunting/hunter-education-alabama.